Rutuja-Kelkar/digi_info/index.md

   3. Who is my end user ?

-**Vision of digi_info :**
+#### Vision of digi_info :
 To build a platform to bridge skill gap between what was taught in college and present industry requirements.

 #### Factors that led me to work on this vision :
 - Personally, its was my last semester of engineering I had loads of time to experiment, think and build something cool at home during pandemic.
 - College system was quite frustrating, those long assignments / exams had no real world application nor was useful in the real world.
 Plus the syllabus was way too behind than the present     industry requirements.
-None of it was hands on/ project based learnig.
+None of it was hands on / project based learning.
+*I'm not the only one saying  this, take a look at [Sundar pichai's](https://www.youtube.com/watch?v=-J2vedFn8KA) take on the same *
 - College killed the very defination of "learning" itself : they made students memory cards instead       of making them CPU's.
 - Most colleges (not all) were built on business models making student's their customers and               "placements" as key selling point.
 - Colleges killed curiosity and experimental nature and made student's risk averse.
 - Stay stuck in a system and think of survival all their life.

+Since I was